jenhausu/3rd-Party-Library-for-iOS/README.md

 * [YRSideViewController](https://github.com/YueRuo/YRSideViewController) : Simple side viewController for iOS
 * [SWRevealViewController](https://github.com/John-Lluch/SWRevealViewController) : A UIViewController subclass for presenting side view controllers inspired on the FaceBook and Wunderlist apps, done right !
 * [KGFloatingDrawer](https://github.com/KyleGoddard/KGFloatingDrawer) : A floating navigation drawer with an interesting animated presentation written in Swift.
+* [ENSwiftSideMenu](https://github.com/evnaz/ENSwiftSideMenu) : A simple side menu for iOS 7/8 written in Swift.

 ### UICollectionView
 * [ARCollectionViewMasonryLayout](https://github.com/ashfurrow/ARCollectionViewMasonryLayout) : ARCollectionViewMasonryLayout is a UICollectionViewLayout subclass for creating flow-like layouts with dynamic widths or heights.